Skip to main content Accessibility

 In Eric K. Ward’s article “Skin in the Game,” published in 2017 by Political Research Associates, he explains that antisemitism gave the movement a new theoretical basis for claims of white supremacy.
 “Antisemitism,” Ward explains, “is a particular and potent form of racism so central to [white] supremacy that Black people would not win our freedom without tearing it down.”

-Antisemitism is a form of racism that is distinct from anti-Black racism or broader xenophobia.
-White supremacist adherents of the ideology contradictorily portray Jewish persons as simultaneously inferior and all-powerful, often by propagating myths of “globalist” agents with equally great, yet undue, financial influence who uphold a collective goal of subverting white, European cultures and nations.
-Black Lives Matter and LGBTQ individuals are often portrayed as tools of this grand subversion.
-In such groups as the Nation of Islam, antisemitism is used in a similar capacity, claiming Jewish people caused slavery, Jim Crow laws, sharecropping and other forms of Black oppression.
+White supremacist adherents of antisemitism contradictorily portray Jewish persons as simultaneously inferior and all-powerful – often by propagating myths of “globalist” agents with equally great, yet undue, financial influence who uphold a collective goal of subverting white, European cultures and nations.
+Black Lives Matter and LGBTQ+ individuals are often portrayed as tools of this grand subversion.
+Such groups as the Nation of Islam use antisemitism in a similar capacity, claiming Jewish people caused slavery, Jim Crow laws, sharecropping and other forms of Black oppression.

-Nation of Islam’s activity is harmful and counter to the deep history of alliance between Jewish people and Black Americans during the civil rights movement and today and is an example of efforts to drive a wedge between would-be allies.
+Nation of Islam’s activity is harmful and counter to the deep history of alliance between Jewish people and Black Americans during the Civil Rights Movement and today is an example of efforts to drive a wedge between would-be allies.

-While Holocaust denial as a loose collection of antisemitic narratives existed in the past, the first hate group dedicated solely to the spread of this ideology was the Institute for Historical Review (IHR), formed in 1978 by Willis Carto.
+While Holocaust denial once existed as a loose collection of antisemitic narratives, the first hate group dedicated solely to the spread of this ideology was the Institute for Historical Review (IHR), formed in 1978 by Willis Carto.
 The organization remains active today under director Mark Weber.
 After being ousted from IHR, Carto founded The Barnes Review and American Free Press, both of which are active SPLC-designated hate groups.
 These remain tightly interwoven with newer Holocaust denial groups, including the Committee for the Open Debate of the Holocaust and Clemens and Blair publishers.

-While the number of groups SPLC has listed under this category remains small and their tactics and ideology are relatively stagnant, the narratives and rhetoric these groups and individuals have long espoused permeate much of the far right as bigoted groups and individuals seek to portray Jewish people as manipulative and deceitful.
+While the number of groups the SPLC has listed under the antisemitism category remains small, the narratives and rhetoric these groups and individuals have long espoused permeate much of the far right as bigoted groups and individuals have sought to portray Jewish people as manipulative and deceitful.

-Most publicly, rhetoric, flyers, blog posts and memes from neo-Nazi hate groups often utilize Holocaust denial to attack Jewish people and serve their antisemitic agenda.
+Most publicly, rhetoric, flyers, blog posts and memes from neo-Nazi hate groups often feature Holocaust denial to attack Jewish people.
 Similarly, members of the Ku Klux Klan draw on the tenets of Holocaust denial that were largely introduced to the ideology by David Duke, former Imperial Wizard of the Knights of the Ku Klux Klan.
-These attempts at denying the facts of history seek to cast Jewish people as the conniving architects of a Zionist Occupied Government (ZOG), a conspiracy theory claiming that Jewish people control the U.S. government.
+These attempts at denying the facts of history seek to cast Jewish people as the conniving architects of a (ZOG), a conspiracy theory claiming that Jewish people control the U.S. government.
 Importantly, antisemitism has long been a facet of the Ku Klux Klan.

 The influence of Holocaust denialism spreads far beyond the increasingly murky boundaries of far-right ideologies.
 Just one week into Trump’s term, his administration issued a statement for Holocaust Remembrance Day that omitted any mention of Jewish people and antisemitism.
 This came just months before Trump alleged that there “were very fine people, on both sides” at the August 2017 “Unite the Right” rally in Charlottesville, Virginia, where members of the far right chanted, “Jews will not replace us,” and the Nazi slogan “blood and soil.”